chgies/EaR_R/README.md

     - Laban element calculation for CAER files

 ToDo:
-    - create system to extract Laban elements out of every video csv file
-    - bundle the dataframes for every video of an emotion into 1 csv file
     - Use these dataframes to get an overview of the specific values for every emotion
     - Use these dataframes to calculate Laban components for the elements
     - Train a Neural Network ising the pose data, the elements (and the emotions as labels)